 ASSESSMENT OF EMPLOYABILITY

 In order to identify the needs of unemployed person and determine what type and scope of services the unemployed persons need, the client’s employability has to be assessed.

+Here we should make reference about the questionnaire we use for segmentation.

 Employability can be defined as the combination of factors which enable individuals to progress towards or get into employment, to stay in employment and to progress during career.
 The employability of individuals depends on: (a) their personal attributes (including adequacy of knowledge and skills); (b) how these personal attributes are presented on the labour market; (c) the environmental and social contexts (i.e. incentives and opportunities offered to